ceremcem/multistrap-helpers/install-to-disk/README.md

 >
 >      c="path/to/mysystem/config.sh"

-# 2. Install to the Physical Disk
+# 2. Prepare the Disk

 > OPTIONAL: You may create an image file by using `./create-disk-image.sh $c`.

 1. Create the designed partition layout:

         # Either --use-existing-layout or --format-entire-disk
         ./format-btrfs-swap-lvm-luks.sh $c --use-one-of-the-above-switches

         # Optional: Assign a key to your LUKS partition for auto mounting